muggenstuermer/MU_Anno1800_Mod_Collection/README.md

   These can be built over to support all possible building variations.

 - We have tried to cover all possible building variations with the glass roofs.
-  Should a possibility arise during the game that cannot be covered with glass roofs, please send me a screenshot, please send me a screenshot of it, thank you.
+  Should a possibility arise during the game that cannot be covered with glass roofs, please send me a screenshot of it, thank you.

 - Because of the roofing,the construction method with terrain adjustment was chosen.